Isolation

 What can I do if I feel isolated?

 Your epilepsy nurse may be able to point you in the direction of a local group who meet face to face or virtually, so you can build your confidence socially with like-minded people who understand.
-There are also Facebook/ Instagram groups for epilepsy where you can connect with other people going through the same thing.
+There are also Facebook or Instagram groups for epilepsy where you can connect with other people going through the same thing.
 Conversations can be started, experiences shared, and you may even be able to link up with these people if they are local.

 Take every opportunity to express any negative emotions – this will help you reduce the feelings of isolation.

 Reach out to your friends and family, they love you and want the best for you.
-Spend some time with close family and friends, people you can open up to and do activities that will not be effected by your epilepsy, or with people that you feel comfortable around having a seizure.
+Spend some time with close family and friends, people you can open up to and do activities that will not be affected by your epilepsy, or with people that you feel comfortable around having a seizure.

-Whether it be getting involved in your community, or joining an organisation online.
-Volunteering and giving something back is a great way to meet people, and to also improve your self worth.
+Whether it be getting involved in your community or joining an organisation online.
+Volunteering and giving something back is a great way to meet people, and to also improve your self-worth.

 Where can I access support?